A Living History:

 Activities:

-1. Write letters to people who can make a difference, for example: the mayor, your congressman and senator, the governor, etc. This is a great exercise to learn the art of formal letter writing.
+Search for a cause that your family supports.
+Even small children (K-5 grades) can benefit from learning how to protest in a reasonable and responsible manner.
+Here are some things good citizens of all ages can do:1.
+Write letters to people who can make a difference, for example: the mayor, your congressman and senator, the governor, etc. This is a great exercise to learn the art of formal letter writing.
 (For ideas and information on how to write a formal letter, go to http://www.wikihow.com/Write-a-Formal-Letter

 2. Write a letter to the editor of your local newspaper, explaining your cause and defending your position, pro or con.
 Before you write your letter, be sure to read several letters to the editor to see how others have composed their letters.
 For instructions and ideas, go to http://www.ncte.org/action/write